POSTMORTEM: HOT LAP RACING

 Sure, Hot Lap Racing is not and won't be ever a GOTY contender, but it has found its audience and has a good community who really enjoy the game for its qualities.

-In the end, despite its flaws, Hot Lap Racing delivers a good racing experience and matched its goals : the game really provide a good racing experience on Switch that could be enjoyed by many and overall the feedbacks we receive indicates that local multiplayer mode is enjoyed by many people wanting to share this racing experience with their relatives.
+In the end, despite some flaws, Hot Lap Racing delivers a good racing experience and matched its goals : the game really provide a good racing experience on Switch that could be enjoyed by many and overall the feedbacks we receive indicates that local multiplayer mode is enjoyed by many people wanting to share this racing experience with their relatives.

-With 67 on Metacritics score, even if we hoped for a bit more, we do better than most of other racing games in more or less same gameplay area while being an original IP and offering original gameplay (while some other games in our range rely on features from mobile games or just copy gameplay elements from other games.)
+With 67 on Metacritics score, even if we hoped for a bit more, we do better than most of other racing games in more or less same gameplay area while being an original IP and offering original gameplay (while some other games in our range rely on features from mobile games or just copy gameplay elements or content from other games.)

 Also, we continue to work on the game, improving slowly all aspects and adding new content at each update.
 It's an opportunity for us to listen to players feedbacks and